 Commercial services between 400A to 1200A may be served by overhead or underground design.
 A PGE DPM will assess if overhead service is an option.
-If so, it is usually more cost effective.
-Overhead services require either:
+Overhead is usually more cost effective.

 - An existing available pole with space to mount transformers, or - Space to install a new pole on the development's frontage and a clear overhead pathway to the customer's electrical equipment.